amritamaz/dreu-blog/_posts/2013-06-10-the-project.md

 category: about
 ---

+## An Automated Synthesis Tool for Generating Noise-Immune Sub-Threshold Circuits
-My task for the summer is to build an <b>automatic synthesis tool</b>
+My project for the summer is to build an <b>automatic synthesis tool</b>
 for noise-immune sub-threshold circuit design based on selective use of Schmitt-trigger logic.
 Dr. Bahar's group has been developing a technique for designing noise-immune circuits, and my goal is to